SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/ChoosingBetweenClassesAndStructures.rst

 =======================================

 Classes and structures in Swift have many similarities.
-Both have properties, methods, subscripts, initializers, and so on.
+Both have properties, methods, subscripts, initializers, use dot syntax, and so on.
 As a result,
 it can be hard to know
 when to use classes and